 Braces is a rite of passage for many teenagers, and with growing options in dental care, many adults choose to turn to braces so they can finally smile with confidence.
 There are many benefits to braces.
 While they can occasionally cause some discomfort—especially following a tightening—for the most part the process is painless and simple to adjust to.
 The one area of concern that receives the most complaints surrounding the use of braces is the associated dietary restrictions.

 Unfortunately, wearing traditional braces does mean foregoing certain foods that are more likely to get caught in the braces and cause problems.
 Your orthodontist in Melbourne will breakdown exactly what foods are okay and what foods are off-limits when you get your braces.
 Following those rules for the entire time you have your braces will help ensure that you are maintaining optimal dental health and that you will have a pain free experience as you work to improve your smile.
 Of course, there are additional options, like the popular Invisalign, that can allow you to experience the same dental benefits without the dietary restrictions of traditional braces.
-Talk to your orthodontist at Reddick Orthodontics to learn more about your options.
+Talk to your orthodontist at Melbourne Orthodontics to learn more about your options.

 Dietary Restrictions with Braces